Fungal nail infections

 Also known as onychomycosis, fungal nail infections are more common in toenails than in fingernails.
 The fungal infection develops gradually and can be difficult to treat.

-In many cases, a fungal nail infection is caused by the same fungi responsible for the athlete's foot.
+In many cases, a fungal nail infection is caused by the same fungi responsible for athlete's foot.
 Because the condition is contagious, you should take precautions to minimise the risk of exposing others to the infection.

 Diagnosis of the condition can usually be made by the physical and visible characteristics of infection, also known as the clinical picture.
 Otherwise, a sample of the infected nail(s) can be taken and tested to determine a diagnosis.

-Moreover, fungal nail infections, like athletes' foot, are contagious and can be passed on to others.
+Moreover, fungal nail infections, like athlete's foot, are contagious and can be passed on to others.
 Shared nail beauty apparatus, such as files, clippers, and towels, can spread the infection to others.
 Warm, moist environments where people are barefoot, such as communal showers, changing rooms and swimming pools, provide an ideal environment for the fungus.

 It is important to treat your fungal nail infection to prevent further damage to the nail.